precice/precice.github.io/pages/docs/fundamentals/fundamentals-output-files.md

 An example file:

+{% note %}
-{% include note.html content="Starting from preCICE version 2.3.0, the formatting of the numbers in these log files changed from an arbitrary to a fixed column width." %}
+Starting from preCICE version 2.3.0, the formatting of the numbers in these log files changed from an arbitrary to a fixed column width.
+{% endnote %}

 ```log
 TimeWindow  TotalIterations  Iterations  Convergence  QNColumns  DeletedQNColumns  DroppedQNColumns